Northern Pride RLFC

-Northern Pride Rugby League Football Club is a Queensland rugby league club founded in 2007.
-Based in Cairns, Queensland they compete in the QRL State competition, the Hostplus Cup, formerly the Wizard Queensland Cup.
-The club represents Far North Queensland.
+Northern Pride Rugby League Football Club is a semi-professional Queensland rugby league club based in Cairns.
+Founded in 2007 they represent Far North Queensland, and compete in Queensland's top rugby league competition, QRL's Queensland Cup.

+Since 2008, the club have been minor-premiers three times (2013, 2014 and 2024), and have appeared in ten finals series, reaching the Grand Final three times (runners-up in 2009 and winners in 2010 and 2014).
+In 2014 they won the NRL State Championship.

+Along with the Mackay Cutters they are a feeder club to National Rugby League's North Queensland Cowboys.

 History

 The Northern Pride was one of two expansion teams for the 2008 season of the QRL Wizard Queensland Cup, along with the Mackay Cutters, against whom they played their debut game.
-Both teams are feeder clubs to the North Queensland Cowboys.

-Cairns was represented in the QRL State Competition from 1996–2000 by the Cairns Cyclones, but a lack of support resulted in their withdrawal.
-Further representation in the competition was suggested in 2006 by a Cairns-based consortium of John O’Brien, Denis Keeffe, Nigel Tillet and John Moore, this time with the support of the North Queensland Cowboys and 9 of the 11 CDRL Clubs.
-The team name and logo were unveiled in July 2007 at a "Legends of Origin" lunch held at The Reef Hotel Casino.
+Cairns was represented in the QRL State Competition from 1996 to 2000 by the Cairns Cyclones, but a lack of support resulted in their withdrawal.

+Further representation in the competition was suggested in 2006 by a Cairns-based consortium of John O'Brien (owner of Pacific Toyota, Cairns), Denis Keeffe (chairman of Events Cairns and former CEO of the North Queensland Cowboys), Nigel Tillet (president of the CDRL) and John Moore (QRL Northern Division chairman), this time with the support of Peter Parr, CEO of the North Queensland Cowboys, and 9 of the 11 local CDRL clubs.
+Starter capital for the bid was provided by 40 local business people.

+The team name and logo were unveiled in July 2007 at a 'Legends of Origin' lunch held at The Reef Hotel Casino.
+The Northern Pride bid was submitted to the QRL on 25 August 2007, and approved on 14 September 2007.

-The Club is a development club built around the phrase 'Born and Bred.'
+Northern Pride is a development club built around the phrase 'Born and Bred.'
 It was formed to create a regionally based talent development pathway for players, coaches and administrators.
-Prior to the creation of the Club, talented Far North Queensland rugby league players were invariably forced to move away from the region to go to schools and/or join southern based state league and national league clubs.
+Prior to the creation of the club, talented Far North Queensland rugby league players were invariably forced to move away from the region to go to schools and/or join southern based state league and national league clubs.
+The Pride is a feeder club to the North Queensland Cowboys.

-The Northern Pride competes in the Hostplus Super Cup, the Under-21 competition (Hastings Deering Colts), Under-19 female competition (Harvey Norman), Under-18 competition (Mal Meninga Cup) and Under-16 (Cyril Connell Cup).
+Competitions

+The Northern Pride first grade side competes in the QRL State competition, the Queensland Cup, which for sponsorship reasons is called the Hostplus Cup (2023-), formerly the Intrust Super Cup (2010–2022) and the Wizard Queensland Cup (2008–2009).

+The club also fields academy teams in the Auswide Bank Mal Meninga Cup U18 (2009–), and Cyril Connell Challenge U16 (2021–), and women's teams in the Harvey Norman U19 (2020–), Harvey Norman U17 (2024–), and from 2025 the BMD Premiership.

+The club played in the former Hastings Deering Colts U20 Competition (2018–2020), Hastings Deering Colts U21 Competition (2021–2023), QRL Junior State Championships (2017–2020), and Cyril Connell Cup U16 (2009–2016).